-The coworking and coliving trend in South America is exploding in popularity.
+The Coworking and CoLiving trends in South America are exploding in popularity.
 Learn everything you need to know about the best locations in South America for coworking and CoLiving.
 Start planning your next trip now.

 South America Is Growing in Popularity with Digital Nomads.
 When you think of coworking hubs around the world, what cities come to your mind?

 These are all great cities, but if you limit your location-independent working journey to these locations, you will miss out on one of the most exciting and vibrant continents on the planet: South America